-Your name should be big and bold at the top, with your phone number and email address directly below it.
+Your name should be big and bold at the top, and be sure to include your contact information.
 Make it easy for the employer to contact you.

 List your previous work history, starting with the most current.
 Include all relevant experience, not just Workamping jobs.
-If you were an Electrician for 30yrs, you should definitely include these skills.
+If you were an electrician for 30 years, you should definitely include those skills.

 Employers are looking for specific positions, as well as people who they can cross train.
 Don’t box yourself in.
 Let them know if you have skills in multiple areas, it will help set you apart from the other applicants.

-*** Workamper News’ Gold Membership has an Awesome Applicants Resume Builder!
-Some Employers search f or Workampers exclusively through this search option.
-It’s easy to use and you can send your resume to jobs you find with the push of a button!!!!
+*** Workamper News’ Diamond & Platinum Membership has an Awesome Applicants Resume Builder!
+Some Employers search for Workampers exclusively in our online database.
+The Resume Builder is easy to use and you can send your resume to jobs you find with the push of a button!

 - Select a picture

 A picture is worth a thousand words, so pick your words wisely.
-If you’re sending a picture along with your resume, which is definitely a trend, make sure it’s a really good one.
+If you’re sending a picture along with your resume, which is recommended, make sure it’s a really good one.
 Don’t just pick one and send, because they asked for one.

 Skip the pics in the bathing suits and the selfies showing half of your face and all of Mount Rushmore.
 The employer knows you’re a Workamper, they know you travel to awesome places… don’t rub it in.
 Be professional.